FAQ: INFORMATION FOR SAE STUDENTS SURROUNDING COVID-19

 Slack.
 If you haven’t already, please sign in and regularly check Slack.

 This situation is unprecedented and evolving.
 SAE will continue to follow the advice of health authorities and medical experts and share information as it is received.
 We are posting updates regularly via email, Slack, Facebook and this website.
 We recommend you check your SAE student email on a daily basis for relevant updates.
 Rest assured you will be notified via your student email or text should an urgent or important message need to be communicated to you.

 SAE Auckland, as well as the government agencies including TEC, NZQA and Studylink, all advise that you should remain enrolled and engaged with your studies.
 If you are having any difficulties with your studies, you should chat with us first before even considering withdrawing or deferring your studies.
 Before making any decisions, it’s worth checking our Fee Refund policy and chatting with Studylink as there may be implications for Fees Free, Studylink support or accessing future courses.
 We are more than happy to talk to you about your individual circumstances and provide advice.

 If you are still meeting the requirements of the course, that is attending the classes and submitting your assignments, then yes.
 For more information about Studylink, click here.

 We understand this is a particularly challenging time for international students.
 We are working with students individually to explore options to support your studies to ensure you can successfully complete your qualification Please don’t hesitate to reach out to our International Student Support person – Alex Harter on email@example.com at any time.

-While we may be off campus at present, we are still all here.
+Whether we are on campus, or working online, our staff are available and more than willing to help.
 You can reach out to any staff via Slack, email or phone during normal working hours.
-Our staff are more than willing to help.
 If you have any particularly concerns, please feel free to speak with our Campus Director, Dr Suzette Major on slack: @s.major or email: firstname.lastname@example.org.